Inside the Mind of an Extreme Introvert: What No One Really Sees

 Capacity is your baseline tolerance for input.

-Cost is what the situation demands (noise, group size, emotional labor, performance).
+Cost is what the situation demands (noise, group size, emotional labour, performance).

 Recovery is what restores you (silence, solitude, slow routine, sensory calm).